 Audrey at Home: Memories of My Mother’s Kitchen by Luca Dotti

-It’s like a scrapbook of Audrey’s personal life through the lens of food, perfect for Audrey Hepburn’s foodie fans.
+It’s like a scrapbook of Audrey’s personal life through the lens of food, ideal for Audrey Hepburn’s foodie fans.

 Audrey Hepburn Treasures by Ella Erwin, et al.

-Audrey Hepburn Treasures is one of my favorite favorite favorite books of all time, and one I have owned for about 15 years!
-I still remember finding it on Amazon when Amazon was just a bookseller, then proudly displaying it on my bookshelf.
+Audrey Hepburn Treasures is one of my absolute favorite books of all time, and one I have owned for about 15 years!
+I still remember finding it on Amazon when Amazon was just a bookseller, and then proudly displaying it on my bookshelf.
 Dare I say it’s the best of the best books on Audrey Hepburn.